 After the last week, my love for this community is reinforced and I am so happy to be a part of it.
 Seattle floating homes owners and houseboaters are a group of hardy and loving individuals and I will be forever grateful for all of you and the hardworking divers that help us.
 Both Seattle Dive and Aqua Dive were running around my little Gold Coast of Portage Bay this week and also around Eastlake and Westlake.
 We are so lucky to have them.

 Despite the freezing weather, we were showing Lake Union Landing’s newest gem, “Pearl” repeatedly.
-And when I say we, I mean Molly because I was in work clothes trouble shooting dock pipe issues and writing up contracts behind the scenes.
 In below freezing temps on the last day of 2021, this beautiful houseboat by FullerStyle received an offer and went into escrow.